udelcodes/udelcodes.github.io/cyber2/Bash_Tutorial.md

 6. Type `ls` so you know see you have created a new dir named bash
 7. Now we want to change our current working dir to bash try `cd bash` Note you can replace `bash` with any dir if you want to go somewhere else
 8. User `pwd` again to see if you are in the bash dir
 9. Notice how there is a more dir attached to bash.
-Something like `User/bash` this is known as you absolute path. `/User` is the parent dir of `/bash`.
+Something like `User/bash` this is known as your absolute path. `/User` is the parent dir of `/bash`.
 You might not see 'User', but in other bash terminals you will.
-10. lets go back to our parent dir.
+10. Let's go back to our parent dir.
 Try `cd ..` to change dir to the parent
-11. Again use `pwd` (last time i promise) to verify you are back to the parent.
+11. Again use `pwd` (last time I promise) to verify you are back to the parent.
 12. Now that you know how to move around lets go back into the bash dir
 13. Lets try making a new file type `touch newFile` to make a file called newFile
 14. Use `ls` to see if the new files was created